kuberlab-catalog/mxnet/README.md

 # MXNET ML project

-This is an exmple of the MXNET based project.
+This is the base MXNET project.

 Conatains:

 - Jupyter for interactive development

 - Example of tasks for start training